kg4ydw/noacli/Readme.md

 press Ctrl-F to get a normal file browser window.
 You can select multiple files there and when "opened" the filenames will be inserted into the command.
 If you open the file browser with text immediately before the cursor, it will treat that as a starting directory.
+If there is a quote before the cursor, all the filenames chosen will be quoted individually.
 The file browser is preconfigured with a number of default file groups.
 The default list is editable in settings, or you can type a filter in the command window, select it (with keyboard or mouse), and then press Ctrl-F to override the default this once.
 If you need to select a directory instead of a file, highlight a single `/`

 If you want full pathnames instead of relative pathnames, tye a * by itself before the cursor (not selected) before activating Ctrl-F.